-The development of the IE CMCP began well before COVID-19 began to affect transportation and mobility in the Inland Empire, but the final report is published while the impacts of the pandemic are still unfolding The Project Development Team discussed this issue and determined that it was not feasible to change the analysis or findings of the report, but it is important to acknowledge that many elements of the Inland Empire transportation system have changed, including reduced automobile travel (fewer trips, lower VMT, less congestion), decreased transit ridership, increased local truck movements for deliveries, decreased use of ride-booking services, worsened safety, and other affects.
+The development of the IE CMCP began well before COVID-19 began to affect transportation and mobility in the Inland Empire, but the final report is published while the impacts of the pandemic continue to evolve.
+The Project Development Team discussed this issue and determined that it was not feasible to change the analysis or findings of the report, but it is important to acknowledge that many elements of the Inland Empire transportation system have changed, including changed automobile travel, decreased transit ridership, increased local truck movements for deliveries, decreased use of ride-booking services, worsened safety, and other affects.